VictoriaMetrics/VictoriaMetrics/docs/README.md

 For example, `-downsampling.period=30d:5m,180d:1h` instructs leaving the last sample per each 5-minute interval for samples older than 30 days, while leaving the last sample per each 1-hour interval for samples older than 180 days.

-VictoriaMetrics supports (_available from [v1.100.0](https://docs.victoriametrics.com/changelog/#v11000)_) configuring independent downsampling per different sets of [time series](https://docs.victoriametrics.com/keyconcepts/#time-series) via `-downsampling.period=filter:offset:interval` syntax.
+VictoriaMetrics supports{{% available_from "v1.100.0" %}} configuring independent downsampling per different sets of [time series](https://docs.victoriametrics.com/keyconcepts/#time-series) via `-downsampling.period=filter:offset:interval` syntax.
 In this case the given `offset:interval` downsampling is applied only to time series matching the given `filter`.
 The `filter` can contain arbitrary [series filter](https://docs.victoriametrics.com/keyconcepts/#filtering).
 For example, `-downsampling.period='{__name__=~"(node|process)_.*"}:1d:1m` instructs VictoriaMetrics to deduplicate samples older than one day with one minute interval